Pathum312/Learn_C_Basics/README.md

 This program illustrates how to declare and initialize different variable types in C, along with formatted output using `printf`.
 Understanding these concepts is essential for programming in C.

 ---

+Feel free to modify any part of this README to better suit your needs!